Seeing & Looking

 IMAGINE A FRAME OF MIND

-Imagine you are out photographing.
-Someone sees your gear.
-Questions emerge.
-With the best of intentions, the questions box you into a mindset: "What camera system do you use?"
+Has this happened to you too?
+You are out on a shoot, and someone sees your gear and begins to ask a series of questions.
+With the best of intentions, it seems some of the questions box you into a certain mindset: "What camera system do you use?"
 "Are you a (Nikon) shooter?"

 Let's think deeply about the mindset.
 The idea of defining ourselves by a brand or type is nonsense.
 You never hear a violinist say "I play Black and Decker."
 The brand, the gear and the machine always take second fiddle to the idea.